Icenium/bond-content/quick-start/3-store-in-cloud.md

 #### Action

 * **a**.
-Navigate back to your “Photo Album” AppBuilder project that is part of your workspace.
+Navigate back to your “Photo Album Code” AppBuilder project that is part of your app.
 * **b**.
 In your index.html file, insert the following `<script>` tag to import the Backend Services SDK (which is code named Everlive).
 Place it directly after the `<script>` that imports kendo.mobile.min.js:
 ```
 <script src="https://bs-static.cdn.telerik.com/1.2.5/everlive.all.min.js"></script>